Mateusz56/10xWarehouse/README.md

 -   `dotnet run`: Starts the backend API server.
 -   `dotnet build`: Compiles the project.
 -   `dotnet test`: Runs the test suite.

 ---

+## CI/CD & Deployment

+The project includes a fully automated CI/CD pipeline that builds, tests, and deploys the application on every push to the `main` branch.

+### Overview

+The deployment pipeline consists of three main components:

+1. **GitHub Actions Workflow** (`.github/workflows/deploy.yml`)
+   - Automatically triggers on push to `main` branch
+   - Builds Docker images for both backend and frontend
+   - Pushes images to GitHub Container Registry (GHCR)
+   - Deploys to Azure VM via SSH

+2. **GitHub Container Registry (GHCR)**
+   - Stores pre-built Docker images
+   - Images are tagged with `latest` and commit SHA for traceability
+   - Uses built-in `GITHUB_TOKEN` for authentication

+3. **Azure VM Deployment**
+   - Receives updated configuration files via SCP
+   - Pulls latest images from GHCR
+   - Stops existing containers and starts new ones
+   - Verifies deployment health before completing

+### Deployment Process

+1. **Build Phase**: Docker images are built and pushed to GHCR with both `latest` and commit SHA tags
+2. **Deploy Phase**: Configuration files are copied to the Azure VM, containers are stopped and restarted with new images
+3. **Health Check**: The deployment verifies the backend health endpoint before marking the deployment as successful

+### Prerequisites

+To set up the CI/CD pipeline, you'll need:

+- GitHub repository with Actions enabled
+- GitHub Secrets configured (Azure VM credentials, Supabase keys, database credentials)
+- Azure VM with Docker and Docker Compose installed
+- SSH access configured for the Azure VM

+### Manual Deployment

+The workflow can be manually triggered via GitHub Actions UI:
+- Go to **Actions** → **Build and Deploy** → **Run workflow**

+For detailed setup instructions, troubleshooting, and rollback procedures, see [`.ai/cicd-deployment-plan.md`](.ai/cicd-deployment-plan.md).

+---